RedPointGlobal/terraform-azurerm-rgoh/README.md

 ![Blank diagram (2)](https://user-images.githubusercontent.com/42842390/201027152-19b7fc8e-9749-4991-9016-1ea3a06da6b7.png)
 The architecture consists of the following aspects:

+- The modules assume the spoke and Hub Network VNETs are in different Azure subscriptions.

 ### RGOH Hub
 The hub is the central point of connectivity to all RGOH spokes.
 It hosts services consumed by workloads hosted in the spoke virtual networks.